 All students are encouraged to participate in the many campus events, clubs, guest lectures and athletic programs offered through the Office of Student Life & Activities.
 Brookdale also provides a wide range of services for students, including Experiential Learning, Service Learning, Graduate Placement, and Services for Persons with Disabilities.

 In the 50 years since Brookdale opened its doors, both the College and Monmouth County have grown tremendously.
 The 220-acre main campus in Lincroft today comprises 22 buildings, totaling 731,353 square feet, with construction during the late 1990s resulting in the 100,000 square foot classroom building, Larrison Hall, the Center for the Visual Arts, the Bankier Library, and the Warner Student Life Center.
-Additionally, Brookdale’s Campus at Freehold is a newly renovated facility with state of the art technology in its 49 classrooms, and is host to the Brookdale-Rutgers partnership.

 The main campus also includes a 360-seat Performing Arts Center, 10 athletic fields, Brookdale public radio, 90.5 The Night, and more than 60 computer labs with about 1,600 fully networked PCs running all of today’s mainstream applications.

 Brookdale is an open admission college, available to anyone 18 years of age or older, and anyone who is a high school graduate or holder of an equivalency diploma.
 If you do not have a high school diploma or an equivalency diploma, you may still enroll at Brookdale as long as you are 18 or older.
-Also offered at Brookdale are the High School Fast Start and Dual Enrollment programs to allow students to get a jump on their college education.
+Also offered at Brookdale are the High School Fast Start and Dual Enrollment programs to allow high school students to get a jump on their college education.

 Directions to the Lincroft Campus